rhmaxdotorg/pulsechain-validator/README.md

 ## Exiting

+Note: this was tested on Testnet V4 but has not been rigorously tested on PulseChain mainnet.
+See references for more info.

 You can broadcast the change using your Lighthouse client (for the specific validator you want to exit and initiate withdrawal).

 ```